 Before content creators write a single word, most consult writer’s guidelines, style guides, and similar documents to help guide the creation of content that adheres to established standards.

 Many large brands have established brand copy guidelines that address accessibility, voice, and tone, and also cover nuances you won’t find in AP or Chicago style manuals, including:

-These resources are freely available online, and model how brands craft content that balances the brand voice with content that not only meets the needs of users but also address accessibility and inclusivity.
+These resources are freely available online and model how businesses craft content that balances brand voice with content that not only meets the needs of users but also addresses accessibility and inclusivity.

 There are similar resources that take diversity, equity, and inclusion into consideration and can help you find the right tone for your readers or users: